Martchus/openQA-helper/README.md

 * Either put your (root) password in the worker config or even use `bash -c "cat /home/$USER/.ssh/id_rsa.pub >> /root/.ssh/authorized_keys"`.
 Or preferrably allow some other user to use `virsh` and manipluate contents of `/var/lib/libvirt/images` and set its name via `VIRSH_USERNAME`.
+* Usually QEMU isn't used via svirt so this setup isn't well tested.
+When I tried it recently, the QEMU line was wrong preventing the system to boot from the image.

 ### Running a job
 So far I have just cloned an arbitrary job (opensuse-15.0-KDE-Live-x86_64-Build20.71-kde-live-wayland@64bit_virtio-2G)